 Hope Totems - Hope, BC

-The district municipality of Hope is at the easternmost point of British Columbia’s lower mainland area and is usually considered to be part of the Fraser Canyon area.
-Large mountains cover the view in all directions but west, where the view is dominated by the broad lower reaches of the Fraser River.
-The abundant rivers and lakes surrounding Hope provide excellent fishing opportunities for trout, fly fishing for steelhead, river fishing for salmon, or for sturgeon.
+The town of Hope is located in the Fraser Country region of Vancouver, Coast & Mountains, British Columbia.
+The area is dominated by the Cascade mountains to the east and the broad lower reaches of the Fraser River in the west.
+The abundant rivers and lakes surrounding Hope provide excellent fishing opportunities for trout, fly fishing for steelhead, river fishing for salmon and sturgeon.

 The region has some unique attractions that are a “must see” for visitors in the area.
-The Othello Quintette Tunnels is a series of tunnels, blasted for the now defunct Kettle Valley Railway, which are considered to be on of the world’s greatest engineering feats.
+The Othello Quintette Tunnels is a series of tunnels, blasted for the now defunct Kettle Valley Railway, which are considered to be one of the world’s greatest engineering feats.
+Today, you can walk through these tunnels.
 Visitors can also take a self-guided tour of nearly 100 beautiful sculptures and carvings throughout the town.
 An international Chainsaw Carving Competition takes place here annually, which is why Hope is known as the “Chainsaw Capital of the World”.

 Located at the confluence of the Fraser and Coquihalla rivers, 154 km (96 mi) east of Vancouver, at the southern terminus of the Coquihalla Highway (Hwy 5) and the western terminus of the Crowsnest Highway (Hwy 3), where they merge with the Trans-Canada Highway 1.
 It can also be reached via Lougheed Highway (Hwy 7) which runs on the north side of the Fraser River from Vancouver.